MicrosoftDocs/microsoft-salescopilot-docs/articles/personal-app.md

 ## Home tab

 The **Home** tab provides you with links to various resources, such as the Copilot for Sales documentation and the feedback form.
+It also shows the environment name you are connected to.
+The environment name is displayed at the top-right corner of the **Home** tab.
+When you select the environment name, it shows the friendly name, type (Production/Sandbox), and URL for the environment.

 ### Share feedback from personal app